Marine Environmental Chemistry (CEM)

 The Marine Environment Chemistry (CEM) team focuses on several environmental issues:

-- the characterization and quantification of organic and inorganic elements in the marine environment,
+- Characterization and quantification of organic and inorganic elements in the marine environment,

-- the estimation of their flow from the continent to the oceans and their monitoring by optical means,
+- Estimation of their flow from the continent to the oceans and their monitoring by optical means,

-- the definition of their sources and fate in the water column,
+- Definition of their sources and fate in the water column,

-- the impact of sedimentary diagenesis on anthropogenic inputs.
+- effect of sedimentary diagenesis on anthropogenic inputs.

-These themes are part of the general problem of understanding the cycle of elements and the impact of the anthropisation of environments, which are crucial phenomena in the context of global climate change.
+These themes are a component of the general problem of understanding the cycles of elements and the effect of the anthropization of environments, which are crucial phenomena in the context of global climate change.

 Study of the natural organic matter (MON)

-Study of the natural organic matter (MON) by the combination of molecular and optical approaches and the identification of tracers, allowing to determine the main sources of the MON (terrigenous, marine, atmospheric, sedimentary, ...) and evaluation of sources and spatio-temporal variability of chromophoric MON (CDOM) through the use of optical laboratory and in situ measurements (absorbance, fluorescence, radiometry),
+The study of natural organic matter (NOM) by a combination of molecular and optical approaches and the identification of tracers enable us to determine the main sources of NOM (terrigenous, marine, atmospheric, sedimentary, etc.) and evaluate the sources and spatio-temporal variability of chromophoric NOM (CDOM) through the use of optical laboratory and in-situ measurements (absorbance, fluorescence, and radiometry):

-assessment of the biodegradation and abiotic degradation processes (eg photodegradation) of NOM.
-The major processes controlling its composition, properties and responsiveness in the marine environment :
+Assessment of the biodegradation and abiotic degradation processes (e.g., photodegradation) of NOM and the major processes that control its composition, properties and responsiveness in the marine environment

 Organic and inorganic tracers for the study of biogeochemical cycles in the marine environment

-- ocean carbon cycle – fluxes, tracers for the export, mineralization and degradation of the NOM,
+- Ocean carbon cycle – fluxes and tracers for the exportation, mineralization and degradation of NOM

-- quantification of fluxes and modeling of material transfer at atmosphere/ocean, river/coastal zone, water/sediment, open margin/ocean, surface ocean/mesopelagic zone/bathypelagic range, frontal zones and biogeochemical provinces,
+- Quantification of fluxes and modeling of material transfer at the atmosphere/ocean, river/coastal zone, water/sediment, open margin/ocean, surface ocean/mesopelagic zone/bathypelagic range, frontal zones and biogeochemical provinces

-- development of specific tracers (Ba, Ti, Hg, 13 C, 14 C, sugars, lipids, ...) for the study of processes (mineralization, photodegradation, atmospheric deposition, ocean circulation, ...).
+- Development of specific tracers (Ba, Ti, Hg, 13 C, 14 C, sugars, lipids, etc.) for the study of processes (mineralization, photodegradation, atmospheric deposition, ocean circulation, etc.).

-Integrated study of sources, behavior, transformation processes and fate of organic and inorganic contaminants
+Integrated study of the sources, behavior, transformation processes and fate of organic and inorganic contaminants

-- levels, sources and transfer of historical (metals/metalloids, PAHs, PCBs, ...) and emerging (Ag, Gd, Pt, phthalates, OPEs ...) contaminants between environmental compartments, impact of natural or anthropogenic intense events (eg storm, flood, dredging, industrial/urban discharges, ...),
+- Levels, sources and transfer of historical (metals/metalloids, PAHs, PCBs, etc.) and emerging (Ag, Gd, Pt, phthalates, OPEs, etc.) contaminants between environmental compartments and the effect of intense natural or anthropogenic events (e.g., storms, floods, dredging, industrial/urban discharges, etc.),

-- influence of the speciation of contaminants on their bioavailability and their impact on the first trophic levels,
+- Influence of the speciation of contaminants on their bioavailability and their effects on the first trophic levels

-- contaminant transfer in food webs, bioaccumulation process and biomagnification,
+- Contaminant transfer in food webs, bioaccumulation and biomagnification

-- biogeochemical cycle of Hg in the marine environment: anthropogenic sources vs. natural resources, trade and transformation, influence of microbial communities,
+- Biogeochemical cycling of Hg in the marine environment, including anthropogenic sources vs. natural resources, trade and transformation, and the influence of microbial communities

-- role of NOM and microplastics in contaminant behavior and transfer,
+- Role of NOM and microplastics in the behavior and transfer of contaminants,

-- impact of Black Carbon on contaminant transfer and element cycling.
+- Effect of black carbon on contaminant transfer and element cycling

 Tools and analytical development

-- development of sensors specific for chemical contaminants (eg fluorescent HAPs, metals by functionalized polymers, Hg by functionalized nanoparticles, etc.) and urban tracers (eg fluorescent faecal bacteria),
+- Development of sensors that are specific to chemical contaminants (e.g., fluorescent HAPs, metals by functionalized polymers, Hg by functionalized nanoparticles, etc.) and urban tracers (e.g., fluorescent fecal bacteria)

-- signal processing techniques, statistical processing of data, ..
+- Signal-processing techniques, statistical processing of data, etc...